alexcpn/alexcpn.github.io/html/NN/ml/7_backpropogation_full.md

 https://math.stackexchange.com/questions/4397390/jacobian-matrix-of-an-element-wise-operation-on-a-matrix

-From [ref 1] it is clear that when you have an elementwise operation on a vector; the Jacobian matrix of the function wrto its input vector is a diagonal matrix
+From [ref 1] it is clear that when you have an element wise operation on a vector; the Jacobian matrix of the function wrto its input vector is a diagonal matrix

 For an input vector $\textbf{x} = \{x_1, x_2, \dots, x_n\}$ on which an element wise function is applied; say the activation function sigmoid $\sigma$; and it give the output vector $\textbf{a} = \{a_1, a_2, \dots, a_n\}$
 $a_i= f(x_i); \text{ what is } \frac { \partial a}{ \partial x} $